JuneStepp/OneLauncher/README.md

 The Lord of the Rings Online is a trademark of Middle-earth Enterprises.
 Dungeons & Dragons Online is a trademark of Wizards of the Coast LLC.
 The Lord of the Rings Online and Dungeons & Dragons Online games and logos are owned by Standing Stone Games LLC.
-We are not affiliated with Standing Stone Games LLC, Middle-earth Enterprises, or Wizards of the Coast LLC in any way.
+I am not affiliated with Standing Stone Games LLC, Middle-earth Enterprises, or Wizards of the Coast LLC in any way.